-Three players who were instrumental in the club’s promotion out of the Second Division in the final ever season at the Vetch Field were Izzy Iriekpen - a towering central defender – industrious wide midfielder Adrian Forbes and Kevin Austin, a man mountain of a defender.
+Three players who were instrumental in the club’s promotion out of the Second Division in the final season at the Vetch Field were defenders Izzy Iriekpen and Kevin Austin, along with industrious wide midfielder Adrian Forbes.

 Iriekpen was particularly strong in the air, and was a defender who was quick around the park.
 He was a consistent performer in defence for the side for three seasons until a serious knee injury sustained in February 2006 against Nottingham Forest saw him ruled out for the rest of the season.
-Unable to break back into the first 11, Izzy parted company with the club at the end of the 2006-2007 season after 137 appearances for the club.
+Unable to break back into the first 11, Iriekpen parted company with the club at the end of the 2006-2007 season after 137 appearances.

 The final league game to be played at the Vetch Field against Shrewsbury Town saw the team win 1-0, with Forbes scoring the only goal of the game.
 A week later at Bury the player once again scored the only goal of the game - after just 17 seconds - to help the club gain automatic promotion.

-He was with the club for its move to the Liberty Stadium the following season but, with his time on the pitch limited, he left the club in May 2006, moving to Blackpool.
+He was with the club for its move to the then-Liberty Stadium the following season but, with his time on the pitch limited, he left the club in May 2006, moving to Blackpool.

-Austin was the epitome of the Gentle Giant, playing the game hard but fair, and was another consistent performer during his time with the club.
+Austin was known for playing the game in a way that was hard but fair, and was another consistent performer during his time with the club.

-He was an experienced defender by the time he arrived at the Vetch Field, and was a Trinidad and Tobago International.
-He helped the Swans to promotion in his first season at the club, and was a regular when the side won the Football League Trophy in 2006 and the League One Championship in 2008.
+He was an experienced defender by the time he arrived at the Vetch Field, and was a Trinidad and Tobago international.
+He helped the Swans to promotion in his first season at the club, and was a regular when the side won the Football League Trophy in 2006 and the League One title in 2008.

-Adebayo Akinfenwa joined the club in July 2005, just in time to play in our new purpose-built stadium.
+Adebayo Akinfenwa joined the club in July 2005 just in time for the opening of the new stadium.

-Nicknamed the Beast because of his immense physique, he played up front where he used his strength to his advantage.
+Nicknamed ‘The Beast’, he played up front where he used his immense strength to his advantage.
 His and the club’s first game at the new stadium saw Akinfenwa celebrate with the only goal of the game against Tranmere Rovers.

-Along with Lee Trundle, he would terrorise League One defences, and it was both these players who scored to win the Football League Trophy later in the season.
+Along with Lee Trundle, he would terrorise League One defences, and both players would score in Football League Trophy victory in Cardiff later in the season.

-But there was also heartbreak for the forward, when he became one of two Swansea players to miss their penalties in the League One play-off defeat against Barnsley.
+But there was also heartbreak for the forward, when he became one of two Swansea players to miss their penalties in the League One play-off defeat against Barnsley later that campaign.

-The second season saw Akinfenwa continue his good form in front of goal, until disaster struck when he broke his leg in a game against Scunthorpe United, ending his season.
+The second season saw Akinfenwa continue his good form in front of goal, until disaster struck when he broke his leg in a game against Scunthorpe United, which prematurely ended his season.
 The campaign’s end saw the player reject a new contract at the club and he moved on to play for Millwall.

-When manager Martinez needed to fill the vacancy left by the transfer of Trundle to Bristol City, he went to St. Johnston to bring Trinidad and Tobago international Jason Scotland to the Liberty Stadium, were he teamed up with compatriot Denis Lawrence.
+When manager Roberto Martinez needed to fill the vacancy left by the transfer of Trundle to Bristol City, he went to St. Johnstone to bring Trinidad and Tobago international Jason Scotland to SA1, were he teamed up with compatriot Denis Lawrence.

 He scored on his debut at Oldham Athletic, and would end the season as the division’s top goal scorer, in a side that ran away with the League One title.
 He was also included in the PFA. team of the season.

 The promotion to the Championship didn’t stop the player from scoring on a regular basis, and once again he was chosen by his fellow professionals in the team of the season.
-When manager Martinez left to take over at Wigan Athletic, his first signing was Scotland for a fee of £2m, not bad business for a player who cost the club a mere £25,000.
+When manager Martinez left to take over at Wigan Athletic, his first signing was Scotland for a fee of £2m.

-Ashley joined the club on loan from Stockport County in March 2008, playing three games in the Martinez side that won the League One Championship, and signing for a record £400, 000 fee in time for the club’s first season in the second tier since it had been rebadged as the Championship.
+Williams joined the club on loan from Stockport County in March 2008, playing three games in the Martinez side that won League One, and signed for a then-club record £400,000 fee in time for the club’s first season in the second tier since it had been rebadged as the Championship.

-A born leader, the central defender created a club record playing 166 consecutive league games, and was rewarded for his consistent displays by being in both PFA teams of the year in 2009-10 and 2010-11.
+A born leader, the central defender created a club record, playing 166 consecutive league games, and was rewarded for his consistent displays by being in consecutive PFA teams of the year in 2009-10 and 2010-11.

-A seemingly permanent fixture on the team sheet, he captained the side at Wembley when they won the League Cup in 2013, and also captained the Welsh International side on their incredible run to the semi-finals at Euro 2016.
+He captained the Swans at Wembley when they won the League Cup in 2013, and also captained the Welsh International side on their incredible run to the semi-finals at Euro 2016.

 He had the ability to go past defenders at will, combined with electric pace, and was a nightmare for defenders everywhere.

-He was an important part of the squad that won promotion to the Premier League and, in the League Cup final win over Bradford City at Wembley in 2013 scored two goals and claimed the Man of the Match award.
+He was an important part of the squad that won promotion to the Premier League and, in the League Cup final win over Bradford City at Wembley in 2013 scored two goals and claimed the player of the match award.

-He spent a season’s long loan at Leicester City in 2015, gaining a Premier League winners’ medal in the process.
-He currently continues to train with the Swans while seeking a new club.
+He spent the 2015-16 season on loan at Leicester City earning a Premier League winners’ medal in the process.
+He remained with the Swans until 2020 before hanging up his boots.

 Scott Sinclair was signed by new manager Brendan Rodgers in time for the beginning of the 2010-11 season, and what an inspired signing it turned out to be.